open-gamma-ray-astro/gamma-astro-data-formats/source/irfs/point_like/background/index.rst

       which means bins at the center of the field of view have smaller width ``THETA_HI - THETA_LO``.
 * ``RAD_MAX`` -- ndim: 2, unit: deg
-    * Radial cut applied to each energy bin to calculate the IRF
+    * Radial cut applied to each energy bin to calculate the IRF component
 * ``BKG`` ndim: 2, unit: s^-1 MeV^-1 sr^-1
     * Absolute post-select background rate
       (expected background per time, energy and solid angle).